jacksoncouse/Guide/rules/README.md

 #### Assets: file formats

 Assets are the components of a story.
 These peices include text documents, metadata, images, and so on.
 [File formats](/rules/formats) defines allowable file types for stories.

+## Roles

+Defines who can do what, and how.